angelr1076/Conquering-Responsive-Layouts/README.md

 Day 1 | Using percentages & avoiding heights
--Percentages vs Fixed widths
+- Percentages vs Fixed widths
--Percentages on the child
+- Percentages on the child
--Why it's a good idea to avoid heights
+- Why it's a good idea to avoid heights
--About the challenges
+- About the challenges
--Challenge #1
+- Challenge #1
--Challenge #1 - Starting Files
+- Challenge #1 - Starting Files
--Information about the daily drip
+- Information about the daily drip
 Day 2 | Getting familiar with relative units
--Getting familiar with relative units
+- Getting familiar with relative units
--CSS em and rem explained
+- CSS em and rem explained
--Why you shouldn't set font-sizes usin...
+- Why you shouldn't set font-sizes usin...
--Day 3 | Enter max-width
+- Day 3 | Enter max-width
--Challenge #1 - Solution
+- Challenge #1 - Solution
 Adding in a max-width
 Challenge #2
 Challenge #2 - Starting Files